-Nancy Dubuc is President and Chief Executive Officer of A+E Networks, encompassing A&E®, Lifetime®, HISTORY®, LMN®, FYI™ and H2™, as well as A+E Studios®, A+E Networks International®, A+E Networks Digital®, A&E Indie Films® and A+E Networks Consumer Products®.
+Nancy Dubuc is President and Chief Executive Officer of A+E Networks, encompassing A&E®, Lifetime®, HISTORY®, LMN®, FYI™ and VICELAND™.
+Other businesses in her portfolio include Digital content and distribution, A+E Studios®, A+E Networks International, A&E Indie Films® and Brand Licensing.
 She became A+E Networks’ third CEO in the company’s nearly 30-year history in June 2013.
-The company is now in over 330 million households in more than 180 territories and across a multitude of platforms.
-In September 2014, Dubuc oversaw A+E Networks’ acquisition of a 10% stake in Vice Media.
+The company is now in over 335 million households in more than 200 territories and across a multitude of platforms.

-Under her stewardship, the A+E Networks portfolio has two of the top ten entertainment brands, HISTORY and A&E, and two of the leading women’s brands in Lifetime and LMN, as well as ad-supported cable’s most upscale entertainment network with FYI.
-2015-to-date, A+E Networks has 17 of the top 50 non-fiction series on all of cable among adults 25-54.
-A+E Networks’ portfolio of hit shows includes HISTORY’s Vikings, Pawn Stars, Curse of Oak Island, and American Pickers; Lifetime’s UnREAL, Devious Maids, Project Runway, Dance Moms, and Bring It!; A&E’s Duck Dynasty, Bates Motel, Married at First Sight and Wahlburgers; and FYI’s breakout series Tiny House Nation and Arranged.
-Dubuc has put the company at the forefront of building world class sites and apps making its award-winning content available to fans and consumers across every platform.
+Under her stewardship, the A+E Networks portfolio has more networks in top fifteen cable than any other portfolio, with HISTORY, Lifetime and A&E. Some of A+E Networks’ hit shows include HISTORY’s Vikings, Curse of Oak Island, Pawn Stars, and American Pickers; Lifetime’s UnREAL, Project Runway, Dance Moms, Little Women, and Bring It!; A&E’s 60 Days In, Leah Remini - Scientology and the Aftermath, Live PD, Bates Motel, Married at First Sight and Wahlburgers; and FYI’s breakout series Tiny House Nation and Arranged.
+Dubuc has put the company at the forefront of building world-class sites and apps - including HISTORY Vault™ and Lifetime Movie Club™ - making its award-winning content available to fans and consumers across every platform.